The Jacksonville Jaguars Draft History and Comments: 2004 NFL Draft pt 2

 - The 2002 NFL Draft pt 1

-The Jaguars declined further with a 6-10 record, their second losing record in a row.
-This earned the Jags the 9th pick in the 2002 Draft.
-He of course didn’t know it but this was Tom Coughlin’s last draft as the Jaguars head coach/GM.
-The Jags had 9 draft picks.
+The Jaguars continued downward with a 5-11 record, their fourth losing record in a row.
+This earned the Jags the 9th pick in the 2004 Draft.
+The Jags had ten draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
 I will also bring up anything interesting related to the draft…Jaguar or not.
-As Cher once famously sang…”If I could turn back time…”
+As Jim Croce once famously sang…”If I could save time in a bottle…”

-I will be back soon with the 2003 draft, the beginning of the Jack Del Rio/Shack Harris era.
+I will be back soon with the 2005 draft.

 Follow me on Twitter @gumbussy.
 I’ll make ya famous!